 No Access Person or Related Person may make a trade Personal Securities Trade in the Securities of an issuer listed on the Firm's Restricted List.
 Before an Access Person or his/her Related Person makes a Personal Securities Trade, the Access Person must review the Restricted List and confirm that neither the Security to be traded nor the relevant issuer are listed thereon.
 The information that a particular issuer or Security has been placed on the Restricted List is itself sensitive and confidential.
 The contents of the Restricted List should never be communicated to persons outside of the Firm except in the limited circumstances in which a Compliance Officer has determined that it is necessary and appropriate to disclose such information for bona fide business purposes.
 The Firm may place an issuer on the Restricted List at any time without prior notice to Access Persons.
-Therefore, Access Persons who obtain Securities of an issuer that is later placed on the Restricted List may be "frozen in," or prohibited from disposing of such Securities, until the issuer has been removed from the Restricted List.
+Therefore, Access Persons who obtain Securities of an issuer that is later placed on the Restricted List.
 Because Access Persons are already required to obtain pre-approval for the purchase or sale of any Private Placement (see below), the Restricted List is limited to the Securities of issuers with a class of publicly-traded Securities.